cristianrcv/pycompss-autoparallel/README.md

 - A folder per version of the application (for instance, `userparallel` or `autoparallel`).

-Each version of a example application contains:
+Each version of an example application contains:
 - `results`: Folder containing the execution results
 - `run.sh`: Script to launch the application locally using 4 cores
 - `*.py`: Python source files of the application